akshell/docs/ref/ak/aspect.rst

 =================

 Concrete :class:`Aspect` subclasses implement various kinds of aspects.
-They should be instantiated only via :func:`weave` function.
+They should be instantiated only via the :func:`weave` function.

 .. class:: Before